Achieving affordability for Chapel Hill residents of all backgrounds.

 - Finding new ways to engage with marginalized groups in Chapel Hill.

-- Prioritizing public input in decision-making.
+- Prioritizing public input and the lived experiences of residents in decision-making.

 - Fostering an active and comprehensive relationship between the University and the Town of Chapel Hill.